-At West Linton Primary School we have a Support for Learning Team.
-The role of the Support for Learning team is not only to work with children supporting work in class and in smaller groups as appropriate, but also to advise staff as to what form that support should take and to help devise programmes of study where necessary.
+At West Linton Primary School we have a Support for Learning Team, which includes your child's class teacher.
+The class teacher plays the first role in supporting your child through universal support in class.
+The role of the Support for Learning teachers may also work with young people in a more targeted way.
+This support includes working in class with pupils, and/or in smaller groups as appropriate, but also to advise staff as to what form that support should take and to help devise programmes of study where necessary.